lambdaclass/concrete/paper/evidence-carrying.typ

 = Toward Compiler-Side Soundness

-The trust model above trusts #emph[extraction]: nothing stated so far proves that $cal(E): "Core" -> "ProofCore"$ preserves meaning.
+The claim classes above list #emph[extraction] as trusted: nothing stated so far proves that $cal(E): "Core" -> "ProofCore"$ preserves meaning.
 We report a first compiler-side result and, as importantly, the precise obstacle that bounds it.

 The discharged fragment is $cal(C)_0 = {"intLit", "boolLit", "ident", "binOp"}$.
 For each, extraction agrees with both the extracted-`PExpr` evaluator and a small source-side semantics.
 The integer-literal instance, proved #emph[against the real extractor], is: